CH33ZED/cso18-recitation/r04/CSO_CHEAT_SHEET.md

 3. `git remote upstream add https://github.com/nyu-cso18/cso18-labs`
 4. `git pull upstream master`

-### How to fix labs repository when it is corrupt.
+### How to fix labs repository when it is corrupt?
 When performing any GIT command and I get a message like the figure, ![](https://github.com/nyu-cso18/cso18-recitation/blob/staff/r04/corrupt.png) I'll do following instructions to fix the problem.

 1. I'll first backup the folder with the command `mv labs-fegin labs-fegin-backup`.
 I have to first switch the folder which contains labs-fegin before doing the command.
 2. After backuping the folder, I'll do **Initialization labs repository** described above.
 3. Copy the files I already modified in labs-fegin-backup back to labs-fegin.
 I can only copy modified C files (.c, .h) back to the newly initialized folder.

-### How to fix recitation repository when it is corrupt.
+### How to fix recitation repository when it is corrupt?
 When performing any GIT command and I get a message like the figure, ![](https://github.com/nyu-cso18/cso18-recitation/blob/staff/r04/corrupt.png) I'll do following instructions to fix the problem.

 1. I'll first backup the folder with the command `mv recitation-fegin recitation-fegin-backup`.
 I have to first switch the folder which contains labs-fegin before doing the command.
 2. After backuping the folder, I'll do **Initialization recitation repository** described above.
 3. I'll copy the files I already modified in recitation-fegin-backup back to recitation-fegin.
 I can only copy modified C files (.c, .h) back to the newly initialized folder.

-### How to fix labs/recitation repository when there are conflicts.
+### How to fix labs/recitation repository when there are conflicts?
 When performing any GIT command and I get a message like the figure, ![](https://github.com/nyu-cso18/cso18-recitation/blob/staff/r04/conflict.png) I'll do following instructions to fix the problem.

 1. I'll first type the command `git commit`.
 The command will show me the files which are conflicted.